rstudio/team-admin.rstudio.com/README.md

 ### Deployment to Netlify

-The site is hosted on Netlify which will build and serve the site automatically when changes occur in the `master` branch.
+The site is hosted on Netlify which will build and serve the site automatically when changes occur in the `main` branch.

 The Netlify build is currently controlled by two files, `runtime.txt` and `requirements.txt`.